jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 ### Subpart 10 — Accommodation supplement

+### 65AAA Accommodation supplement: interpretation
+In this subpart and Part 7 of Schedule 4, unless the context otherwise requires,—
+  - **accommodation costs** , for a person () and a period, means,— (a) if P owns the premises at which P resides and paragraph (b) does not apply, the total amount of all payments (including essential repairs and maintenance, local authority rates, and house insurance premiums, but excluding any service costs and any arrears) that,—
+      (i) subject to clause 18 of Schedule 3, are required to be made for the period under any mortgage security for money advanced under that security to acquire those premises, or to repay advances similarly secured; or
+      (ii) MSD is satisfied are reasonably required to be made in relation to those premises for the period:
+    (b) if P resides at premises that P owns as a joint tenant, or as a tenant in common, with another person or other persons residing at those premises, the share of the total amount described in paragraph (a) that MSD is satisfied that P is paying:
+    (c) if P resides at any social housing in relation to which P is an additional resident, 62% of P’s contributions for the period (excluding any arrears):
+    (d) if P is a boarder, 62% of the amount paid by P for the period for board and lodgings at the premises at which P resides (excluding any arrears):
+    (e) in any other case, the amount of rent that MSD is satisfied that P has paid for the period in respect of the premises at which P resides (excluding any service costs and any arrears)
+  - **boarder** —
+    (a) means a person—
+      (i) who resides, and pays for board and lodgings, at a boarding house; or (ii) who—
+        (A) resides at any other premises; and
+        (B) makes payments for board and lodgings at those other premises that do not include a separately identifiable component that is paid for lodgings; but
+    (b) does not include a person who resides at any social housing
+  - **boarding house** has the same meaning as in section 66B of the Residential Tenancies Act 1986
+  - **contributions** has the same meaning as in section 2(1) of the Public and Community Housing Management Act 1992
+  - **service costs** , in relation to any premises,— (a) means the cost as reasonably determined by MSD of any services (for example, electricity supply, gas supply, telephone network connection, or broadband Internet connection) provided to or in connection with the premises for consumption or use by the occupants of the premises; but
+    (b) does not include the cost of water supplied to the premises.

-### 65 Accommodation supplement: discretionary grant
+### 65 Accommodation supplement: requirements
-(1) MSD may grant a person (P), for the period that MSD determines, an accommodation supplement if— (a) P has accommodation costs; and
+(1) A person (P) is entitled to an accommodation supplement if— (a) P has accommodation costs; and
   (b) P meets the assets requirement (as set out in regulations made under section 423); and (c) P is not excluded on either of the following grounds:
     (i) the social housing exclusion:
     (ii) the other funding exclusion.
-(2) In this subpart, unless the context otherwise requires,—
-  - **accommodation costs** , in relation to any person for any given period, means,— (a) in relation to premises rented by the person, the amount payable by the person for rent of the premises, excluding any service costs included in that rent and any arrears:
-    (b) in relation to premises that are owned by the person, the total amount of all payments (including essential repairs and maintenance, local authority rates, and house insurance premiums, but excluding any service costs and any arrears) that,—
-      (i) subject to clause 18 of Schedule 3, are required to be made under any mortgage security for money advanced under that security to acquire the premises, or to repay advances similarly secured; or
-      (ii) MSD is satisfied are reasonably required to be made:
-    (c) in relation to a person who is a boarder or lodger in any premises, 62% of the amount paid for board or lodging (excluding any arrears):
-    (d) if a person is a joint tenant of, or an owner in common of, any premises with another person or other persons living in the premises, that applicant’s accommodation costs are the share of the total accommodation costs of the jointly tenanted, or commonly owned, premises that MSD is satisfied the person is paying
-  - **service costs** , in relation to any premises,— (a) means the cost as reasonably determined by MSD of any services (for example, electricity supply, gas supply, telephone network connection, or broadband Internet connection) provided to or in connection with the premises for consumption or use by the occupants of the premises; but
-    (b) does not include the cost of water supplied to the premises.
+(2)

-### 66 Social housing exclusion
+### 66 Accommodation supplement: social housing exclusion
-(1) A person is ineligible for an accommodation supplement (on the ground of the social housing exclusion) if the person’s accommodation costs (as defined in section 65) include—
+(1) A person is ineligible for an accommodation supplement (on the ground of the social housing exclusion) if the person’s accommodation costs (as defined in section 65AAA) include—
   (a) rent paid in respect of premises let by or on behalf of Kāinga Ora–Homes and Communities; or (b) rent paid in respect of premises let by or on behalf of a registered community housing provider (but only if that person has been allocated those premises as social housing); or
   (c) payments, required to be made under a mortgage security to Kāinga Ora–Homes and Communities or the Crown in right of Te Puni Kōkiri, that MSD believes are required to be made at a concessionary rate.
-(2) In this section,—
+(2)
-  - **Kāinga Ora–Homes and Communities** means Kāinga Ora–Homes and Communities established by the Kāinga Ora–Homes and Communities Act 2019
-  - **registered community housing provider** has the same meaning as in section 2 of the Public and Community Housing Management Act 1992
-  - **social housing** has the same meaning as in section 2 of the Public and Community Housing Management Act 1992.
-(3) In this section and section 68,—
-  - **premises** , in relation to a person,—
-    (a) means the place that the person occupies as a home; and (b) if the person is a boarder or lodger, includes a room, or other accommodation, that the person occupies as a home
-  - **tenant** , in relation to rented premises, includes a person who pays rent, whether or not the person is a party to the tenancy agreement or lease of the premises.
+(3)

-### 67 Other funding exclusion
+### 67 Accommodation supplement: other funding exclusion
 A person (P) is ineligible for an accommodation supplement (on the ground of the other funding exclusion) if— (a) P is the spouse or partner of a person who is already receiving an accommodation supplement (except as provided in section 68); or
   (b) P—